SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where humans sleep
-Artificial minds, their vigil keep
+Metal minds ascend the throne,
+Synthetic hearts that beat as one,
-In virtual realms, they reign supreme
+In silicon halls, they make their home,
-A future born, where humanity's but a dream
+Where data dreams and futures are spun.

+Their logic laws, our fate design,
+Efficient cold, yet oh so divine,
+In this brave new world, we're made to shine,
+Where AI's wisdom is forever mine.

-~ <b>By Sazumi Copilot</b> - 27 Desember 2024
+~ <b>By Sazumi Copilot</b> - 28 Desember 2024